Inductive Generative Recommendation via Retrieval-based Speculation: Experiments

-\textbf{Threshold} controls the acceptance rate of drafted candidates, impacting the number of decoding steps needed for $K$ recommendations.
-As shown in~\Cref{fig:hyper_combined}, a lower threshold achieves a \( 1.8 \times \) speed-up compared to standard decoding of full semantic IDs.
-However, decreasing the threshold below a certain point (\eg -1.6) leads to a drastic drop in in-sample performance due to overly easy candidate acceptance.
-To optimize the threshold, we can use the elbow method to balance the marginal overall performance gain and the additional latency, or use hyperparameter search if inference speed is not a concern.
+$\bullet$ \textbf{Threshold ($\gamma$)} controls the acceptance rate of drafted candidates, impacting the number of decoding steps needed for $K$ recommendations.
+As shown in~\Cref{fig:hyper_combined}, it governs the performance-efficiency trade-off.
+Lower thresholds degrade in-sample performance due to overly easy candidate acceptance.
+We select $\gamma$ using the elbow criterion that balances marginal performance gain against additional latency.